-Anyways, the speaker itself it fairly simple – I received a “blueberry” jam speaker, which meant it was (of course) blue in color.
+Unlike the House of Marley Bag of Riddim Bluetooth speaker, the HMDX Jam speaker is fairly simple – I received a “blueberry” jam speaker, which meant it was (of course) blue.
 It is a tapered cylinder in shape, but tapered very slightly so you might almost not even notice it.
 On the “front” (I’m using that term loosely, as I’m not entirely sure how to designate the front or back of a cylinder that has no markings on it) are the play/pause and volume up and down buttons.
 Next to the volume up is a little LED that will let you know when the Bluetooth is connected to something.
-Around the rear is the line in port, and the charging port – everything very simplistic and minimalistic in nature here.
+Around the rear is the line-in port, and the charging port – everything is very simplistic and minimalistic here.
 On the bottom of the Jam is a toggle switch that lets you turn the speaker on and off as well as the pairing code, should you ever forget 0000.

 Bottom Line: While HoMedics might be known for massagers and such, the Jam proves that they could easily move into the realm of sound systems and have more hits on their hands (for cheaper than anyone else to boot).